eshreyareddy/movie-search-favorites/README.md

 ---

 ## Features
-Search movies via OMDb API
+-Search movies via OMDb API
-View title, year, and poster in a responsive grid
+-View title, year, and poster in a responsive grid
-Add or remove favorites (stored in memory)
+-Add or remove favorites (stored in memory)
-Favorites page with cached results
+-Favorites page with cached results
-Pagination / infinite scroll for search results
+-Pagination / infinite scroll for search results
-Mobile-friendly layout with TailwindCSS
+-Mobile-friendly layout with TailwindCSS
-Clear modular codebase
+-Clear modular codebase

 ---